bokeh/bokeh/sphinx/source/docs/user_guide/jupyter.rst

 Standalone Output
 ~~~~~~~~~~~~~~~~~

-Standalone Bokeh content (i.e. that does not use a Bokeh server) can be embedded
+Standalone Bokeh content doesn't require a Bokeh server and can be embedded
 directly in classic Jupyter notebooks as well as in JupyterLab.

 Classic Notebook